-For apprentices, FE and Sixth Form students, the end date will be when the award or qualification is confirmed by the awarding body.
+For apprentices, College and Sixth Form students, the end date will be when the award or qualification is confirmed by the awarding body or their withdrawal date.
 For Higher Education students, the end date will be the final Examination Board meeting date or the withdrawal date.